Diff Viewer for files

 Jump to the next or previous difference.

 When the last or the first difference is reached, WebStorm suggests clicking the arrow buttons or pressing F7/Shift+F7 once more and comparing other files modified locally.
-This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.
+This behavior depends on the Go to the next file after reaching last change option in the Diff Viewer settings.

 Compare Previous/Next File